ANSAC: Member companies

 These companies mine and process trona into soda ash in the Green River Basin, Wyoming This area contains the largest reserves of naturally occurring trona on earth, with deposits estimated at 100 billion tons The mines and processing plants operate 24 hours per day, year-round Soda ash production is an economic mainstay of the communities of southwest Wyoming, contributing over $300 million annually.

-During the processing and production of soda ash, a number of other sodium compounds are made as co-products, including sodium bicarbonatebaking soda, sodium sulfite, sodium tripolyphosphate, and chemical caustic soda.
+During the processing and production of soda ash, a number of other sodium compounds are made as co-products, including sodium bicarbonate baking soda, sodium sulfite, sodium tripolyphosphate, and chemical caustic soda.